 The stages of data processing

 1 Data collection: The data needs to first be collected before any processing takes place.
-A number of data collection methods rely on automatic harvesting, but others will be more unconcealed and are based on interactions with data subjects.
-No matter how the data is collected, it is of the utmost importance that the information is stored in a format and order that is appropriate to the needs of the business, which can be easily sourced for processing.
+Many data collection methods rely on automatic harvesting, but others will be more conspicuous and are based on interactions with data subjects.
+No matter how the data is collected, it is of the utmost importance that the information is stored in a format and order that is appropriate to the needs of the business and can be easily sourced for processing.

 2 Preparation: Once the data is collected, preliminary work is required to prepare the data for in-depth analysis.
-For example, this may require a business to only select the data that is required for a particular task, and discarding anything that is incomplete or irrelevant.
-This typically drastically reduces the time needed to fully process the data, and reduces the likelihood of errors further down the line.
+For example, this may require a business to only select the data that is required for a particular task, and discard anything incomplete or irrelevant.
+This typically drastically reduces the time needed to fully process the data and reduces the likelihood of errors further down the line.

-3 Input: Now that the data has been prepared, what survived the initial filter will be converted into a machine-readable format, one that is supported by the software that will analyse it.
+3 Input: Now that the data has been prepared, whatever survived the initial filter will be converted into a machine-readable format, one that’s supported by the software that will analyze it.
 The conversion at this stage can be incredibly time-consuming, as the entire data set will need to be double-checked for errors as it is submitted.
 Any missing or corrupted data at this stage can nullify the results.

-4 Processing: Once submitted, the data is analysed by prebuilt algorithms that manipulate it into a more meaningful format, one that businesses can start to glean information from.
+4 Processing: Once submitted, the data is analyzed by prebuilt algorithms that manipulate it into a more meaningful format, one that businesses can start to glean information from.

 6 Storage: The final stage involves safely storing the data and metadata (data about data) for further use.
-It should be possible to quickly access stored data as and when required.
-It's important that all stored data is kept secure to ensure its integrity.
+It should be possible to quickly access stored data as and when required, and all stored data must be kept secure to ensure its integrity.

 While each stage is compulsory, the processing element is cyclical, meaning that the output and stage steps can lead to a repeat of the data collection step, starting a new cycle of data processing.